-The basic CGL coverage form can be customized and tailored with a multitude of optional forms and endorsements that broaden, delete or restrict the contract’s core coverages to form a contract specifically designed for the individual insured.
+Furthermore, the basic commercial general liability policy coverage form can be customized and tailored to a specific business.
+For instance, there are a multitude of optional forms and endorsements that broaden, delete, or restrict the contract’s core coverages.
+Obviously, this is done to form a contract specifically designed for the individual insured.

-Two CGL policy programs are available.
-The first is the “occurrence-based” coverage form that provides protection for covered losses when the actual injury happens during the covered policy period, regardless of when notification of the loss or claim takes place.
-The key to coverage is the date on which the covered loss or injury happens.
+Next, two policy programs are available.
+First is the “occurrence-based” coverage form that provides protection for covered losses when the actual injury happens.
+Moreover, this claim must be presented during the covered policy period.
+Also, the key to coverage is the date on which the covered loss or injury happens.

 Secondly, is the “claims-made” coverage form.
 In these forms, coverage is triggered by the actual filing date or receipt of the claim.
 Furthermore, this is the date or time in which the loss or injury happened.
 Moreover, any covered loss or claim filed within the policy period is handled by that policy.
 This is regardless of when the actual loss or injury happened.
 Furthermore, this policy is subject to the retroactive date.

 Also, it is very important to note the retroactive date on the declarations page.
 Furthermore, the retroactive date can be the policy inception date or any date prior to it.
 However, for complete protection, it should be the date on which claims-made coverage first began.
 This is because prior to that date any loss or injury was covered by an occurrence policy.
 Moreover, only losses or injuries that occur after the retroactive date will be considered by the carrier of a claims-made policy.

 Let us help you to find the